 FOMO is a term borne of the social media age.
 However, it’s rooted as a psychological concept that goes much deeper.

 In psychological terms, FOMO is best described as a type of ‘loss aversion.’
 It means you’re aware other people are making investments that may generate promising returns.
 As a result, you’re afraid by not making similar investments, you’ll be missing out on those high returns.
 There’s a real fear that everyone else will prosper and you’ll be left out.

-Acting on feelings of FOMO also turns into a confirmation bias.
+Acting on feelings of FOMO also turns into confirmation bias.
 If you miss out on the investment, it confirms that you should’ve invested; if the investment pays off, it also confirms your decision.
-Giving into FOMO fuels it.
+Giving in to FOMO fuels it.
 Unfortunately, we tend to only recognize it when it’s convenient.
 If you jump on feelings of FOMO and your investment crashes and burns, it just wasn’t meant to be, right?

 Beyond a psychological trick of the mind, FOMO is also a type of social anxiety.
 If we see other investors making gains we’re not participating in, we’ll experience a feeling of loss.
 Perceived losses drive behaviour twice as strongly as perceived gains, which helps explain the power that FOMO holds over investors.
 But, as we’ve been taught from childhood, it’s not always a bad thing to stand apart from the crowd.
 If all your friends were jumping off of bridges, would you do it too?

 With proper preparation, savvy investors can free themselves from the ill effects of FOMO.
 It starts by developing a long-term investment plan to help you achieve your goals, without becoming sidetracked by trendy investment opportunities.
 Here are a few tips to make smarter investment decisions and avoid FOMO-driven purchases: